DUNE-DAQ/docs/docs/packages/daq-buildtools/README.md

 * `DBT_ROOT_WHEN_CREATED`: The directory containing the `env.sh` file which was sourced before this work area was first created

+* `LOCAL_SPACK_DIR`: If the `-s/--spack` was passed to `dbt-create` when the work area was built, this points to where the local Spack area is located

 There are also useful Spack commands which can be executed to learn about the versions of the individual packages you're working with, once you've run `dbt-workarea-env` or `dbt-setup-release`.
 An [excellent Spack tutorial](https://spack-tutorial.readthedocs.io/en/latest/tutorial_basics.html) inside the official Spack documentation is worth a look, but a few Spack commands can be used right away to learn about a work area:

 * `spack find --loaded -N | grep $SPACK_RELEASE` will tell you all the DUNE DAQ packages which have been loaded by `dbt-workarea-env` or `dbt-setup-release`